 Ian Johnson is a Pulitzer-Prize winning writer focusing on society, religion, and history.
-He works out of Beijing, where he also teaches university classes.
+He lives in Beijing, which has been his home for more than 20 years.

-Johnson has spent nearly twenty years in the greater China region, first as a student in Beijing from 1984 to 1985, and then in Taipei from 1986 to 1988.
+Johnson first went to China as a student in Beijing from 1984 to 1985, and then in Taipei from 1986 to 1988.
 He later worked as a newspaper correspondent in China, from 1994 to 1996 with Baltimore's The Sun, and from 1997 to 2001 with The Wall Street Journal, where he covered macro economics, China's WTO accession and social issues.

-In 2009, Johnson returned to China, where he writes features and essays for The New York Times, The New York Review of Books, as well as other publications.
-He teaches undergraduates at The Beijing Center for Chinese Studies, where he also runs a fellowship program.
-In addition, he has served as an advisor to academic journals and think tanks on China, such as the Journal of Asian Studies, the Berlin-based think tank Merics, and New York University's Center for Religion and Media.
+In 2009, Johnson returned to China, and since then has lived there as a writer for The New York Times, The New York Review of Books, and other publications.
+He teaches undergraduates at The Beijing Center for Chinese Studies, and has served as an advisor to academic journals and think tanks, such as the Journal of Asian Studies, the Berlin-based think tank Merics, and New York University's Center for Religion and Media.

-He worked in Germany twice.
+He has also worked in Germany twice.
 From 1988 to 1992 he attended graduate school in West Berlin and worked a a free-lancer, covering the fall of the Berlin Wall and German unification for Baltimore's The Sun, The St. Petersburg Times, The Toronto Star, and other newspapers.
 In 2001 he moved back to Berlin, working until 2009 as The Wall Street Journal's Germany bureau chief and senior writer.
 He headed coverage of European macro-economics, and wrote about social issues such as Islamist terrorism.

 In 2006-07 he spent a year as a Nieman fellow at Harvard, and later received research and writing grants from the Open Society Foundation, the Pulitzer Center on Crisis Reporting, and the Alicia Patterson Foundation.
 In 2020, he was an inaugural grantee of the Robert B. Silvers Foundation for work-in-progress.

 Johnson has published three books and contributed chapters to three others.
 His newest book, The Souls of China: The Return of Religion After Mao, describes China's religious revival and its implications for politics and society.